WORLD WATER DAY

 Just Water: Discussing the Issues

 A panel discussion with water experts, discussing the vital issues around clean water and effective sanitation; water and food production; cultural issues around water; and political and professional involvement in water infrastructure.
 Speakers will include internationally recognised water expert Professor John Langford, and Professor Peter Rayner, who specialises in atmospheric science, with a focus on the carbon cycle and its effect on climate.
-The discussion will be moderated by ABC science broadcaster Tim Thwaites.
+The discussion was moderated by ABC science broadcaster Tim Thwaites and can be watched on Youtube.

 Thursday March 23

-10am Combined worship service via live video stream with conference partner Trinity Church Wall Street, New York.
+10am Combined worship service via live video stream with conference partner Trinity Church Wall Street, New York, which can be watched on Youtube.

-11am Keynote address (via live stream from New York) by former US Senator Barbara Boxer, a leader on environmental protection who introduced the National Oceans Protection Act (2005), to address ocean governance and pollution and protect and restore wildlife and habitats.
+11am Keynote address (via live stream from New York) by former US Senator Barbara Boxer, a leader on environmental protection who introduced the National Oceans Protection Act (2005), to address ocean governance and pollution and protect and restore wildlife and habitats, which can be watched on Youtube.

 1.30pm Does Aid Work?
-A discussion between aid groups, including Anglican Overseas Aid and Water Aid, involved in ensuring easy access for all to clean water discuss on the value of international aid and why it is worth it.
+A discussion between aid groups, including Anglican Overseas Aid and Water Aid, involved in ensuring easy access for all to clean water discuss on the value of international aid and why it is worth it, which can be watched on Youtube.

 Yarra River Ride